 You don’t need to take a huge suitcase to have a grand adventure!
 This Mexico packing list is designed to allow you to have everything you need in a rollaboard that most airlines allow you to stow in the overhead bin.
 I hardly ever check a bag anymore because (1) the fees have gotten too high, and (2) the probability of airlines losing/delaying your luggage is a terrible way to start a vacation.

-But I also want to be up-front about this list…I’m not a backpacker and I don’t stay in hostels, so while I search for really fantastic deals for packing items, you won’t see things like bringing my own sheets/pillowcases or stuffing everything inside a big, ugly backpack that I have to haul around on my back.
+But I also want to be up-front about this list…I’m not a backpacker, and I don’t stay in hostels, so while I search for really fantastic deals for packing items, you won’t see things like bringing my own sheets/pillowcases or stuffing everything inside a big, ugly backpack that I have to haul around on my back.
 Nor will you see drab, unappealing clothing that will not photograph well in this Instagram age.
 Instead, you’ll see a variety of fun, interesting things that you can afford!

 IS MEXICO SAFE?

 In general, Mexico is a safe country for tourists.
-Just stay away from the troubled border cities like Ciudad Juarez, Tijuana, and along the Arizona border which have higher cartel activity, although there is also allegedly a cartel presence in Mexico City and the Sinaloa area.
-I’ve never had anything bad happen to me in Mexico but having said that, you should take the same precautions you’d take in any other country:
+Just stay away from the troubled border cities like Ciudad Juárez, Tijuana, and along the Arizona border, which have higher cartel activity, although there is also allegedly a cartel presence in Mexico City and the Sinaloa area.
+I’ve never had anything bad happen to me in Mexico, but having said that, you should take the same precautions you’d take in any other country:

 - Don’t buy or sell drugs.
 Enough said.